ad-freiburg/ad-blog/content/post/project-nilm.md

         </tr>
     </tbody>
 </table>
 <p>The accuracy of the model in predicting charging events is very high.
 This is because the task of predicting if the car is charging is a simpler than predicting how much energy is consumed while charging the car.
-As the car is normally only charged few times a week, most events are negative.
+As the car is normally only charged few times a week, most events are negative((Non charging events).
 While charging a car there is a significant increase in electricity consumption making it easy to predict charging events.
 F1 score is a better indicator compared accuracy as the dataset is imbalanced with high number of true negatives.
 Inclusion of another appliance which also consumes similar amount of electricity is expected to make the prediction task harder.
 <p>The F1 score of the Seq2point algorithm is higher than the baseline model in all houses.
 The Seq2point algorithm and baseline model both have similar precision in many houses but the baseline model has a lower recall value in all houses.
 This is because of the high number of false negatives.
 Thus, the baseline algorithm is unable to detect events when the charging power for the EV is not high.
 </ol>
 </div>